gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

       - Perform any operations necessary to set the module implementation running.
     * - ``audio_module_functions.*stop``
       - Optional
-      - Perform any operations to necessary stop the module implementation.
+      - Perform any operations necessary to stop the module implementation.
     * - ``audio_module_functions.*data_process``
       - Mandatory
       - Process the data within the module implementation.

-An module implementation can run only if these user provided functions are defined and given to the audio module.
+A module implementation can run only if these user provided functions are defined and given to the audio module.
 The audio module framework itself cannot perform any tasks, as it merely supplies a consistent way to interface to an audio algorithm.

 The following figure show the internal states of the audio module: